 - To the extent possible, that testing be centralized in order to ensure quality and uniformity of test performance

 - That testing laboratories be compliant with applicable regulations regarding diagnostic testing, specifically, Food and Drug Administration (FDA) review of the test assay, Clinical Laboratory Improvement Amendments (CLIA) laboratory certification, and approval of the laboratory by New York State Department of Health

 - That all results of the testing be confidential with adherence to all applicable New York State, HIPAA, and FERPA laws protecting the privacy of individual health and educational information.
 Columbia affiliates who test positive through the Columbia testing program will be referred to the tracing component of the program for further management and tracking of close contacts

-- That testing be minimally intrusive and convenient to the individuals to be tested and the test uses approaches such as self-collected, observed, nasal swabbing (rather than the deeper, clinician-administered nasopharyngeal swabbing procedure) with on-site testing facilities readily available
+- That testing be minimally intrusive and the test uses approaches such as self-collected, observed, nasal swabbing (rather than the deeper, clinician-administered nasopharyngeal swabbing procedure) with on-site testing facilities available

 - That the assay must have high sensitivity and specificity as well as low rates of false positive and false negative results